Skip to content

 if inertia_isclose(Ia_mol, 0.0, atol=geom_tol, rtol=eigen_tol):

-return _classify_linear(mol, positions, masses, geom_tol)
+return _classify_linear(positions, masses, geom_tol)

 elif inertia_isclose(Ia_mol, Ib_mol, atol=geom_tol, rtol=eigen_tol) and inertia_isclose(Ia_mol, Ic_mol, atol=geom_tol, rtol=eigen_tol):